This page will help you understand Nebraska alcohol laws and avoid expensive fines or even jail. As well as wasted time and legal costs.

 - 0.02% for drivers, including adults, under 21.

-However, much is at the sole discretion of the officer or judge.
-For example, the state can charge drivers with BACs well below these limits with DUI.
+Yet much is at the sole discretion of the officer or judge.
+For instance, the state can charge drivers with BACs well below these limits with DUI.

-Significantly, many alcoholic drivers have developed great tolerance for alcohol.
+Many alcoholic drivers have developed great tolerance for alcohol.
 As a result, they are unimpaired above the legal levels.
-However, proving that they are thus unimpaired is not admissible in court.
+Yet proving that they are thus unimpaired is not admissible in court.

 Under Nebraska alcohol laws police arresting someone for suspected DUI may seize the driver’s license or give a temporary one.